-- the failure of the third party to manufacture neffy or any future product candidates according to our schedule, or at all, including if our third-party contractors give greater priority to the supply of other products over our products or product candidates or otherwise do not satisfactorily perform according to the terms of the agreements between us and them; - the reduction or termination of production or deliveries by suppliers, or the raising of prices or renegotiation of terms; - the termination or nonrenewal of arrangements or agreements by our third-party contractors at a time that is costly or inconvenient for us; - the breach by the third-party contractors of our agreements with them; - the failure of third-party contractors to comply with applicable regulatory requirements, whether related to neffy or another product; - the failure of the third party to manufacture our product candidates according to our specifications; - the mislabeling of clinical supplies, potentially resulting in the wrong dose amounts being supplied or study drug or placebo not being properly identified; - clinical supplies not being delivered to clinical sites on time, leading to clinical trial interruptions, or of drug supplies not being distributed to commercial vendors in a timely manner, resulting in lost sales; and - · the misappropriation of our proprietary information, including our trade secrets and know-how.
+- the failure of the third party to manufacture neffy or any future product candidates according to our schedule, or at all, including if our third-party contractors give greater priority to the supply of other products over our products or product candidates or otherwise do not satisfactorily perform according to the terms of the agreements between us and them; - the reduction or termination of production or deliveries by suppliers, or the raising of prices or renegotiation of terms; - the termination or nonrenewal of arrangements or agreements by our third-party contractors at a time that is costly or inconvenient for us; - the breach by the third-party contractors of our agreements with them; - the failure of third-party contractors to comply with applicable regulatory requirements, whether related to neffy or another product; - the failure of the third party to manufacture our product candidates according to our specifications; - the mislabeling of clinical supplies, potentially resulting in the wrong dose amounts being supplied or study drug or placebo not being properly identified; - clinical supplies not being delivered to clinical sites on time, leading to clinical trial interruptions, or of drug supplies not being distributed to commercial vendors in a timely manner, resulting in lost sales; and - the misappropriation of our proprietary information, including our trade secrets and know-how.

 We do not have complete control over all aspects of the manufacturing process of, and are dependent on, our contract manufacturing partners for compliance with cGMP regulations for manufacturing both active drug substances and finished drug products.
 Third-party manufacturers may not be able to comply with cGMP regulations or similar regulatory requirements outside of the United States.
 If our contract manufacturers cannot successfully manufacture material that conforms to our specifications and the strict regulatory requirements of the FDA and other foreign regulatory authorities, this could affect the review of the NDA submitted for neffy or post-approval sales.
 In addition, other than to conduct audits, we do not have control over the ability of our contract manufacturers to maintain adequate quality control, quality assurance and qualified personnel.
-If the FDA or a comparable foreign regulatory authority does not approve these facilities for the manufacture of neffy or any future product candidates or if it withdraws any such approval in the future, we may need to find alternative manufacturing facilities, which would significantly impact our ability to develop, obtain marketing approvals for or commercialize neffy or any future product candidate.
-Our failure, or the failure of our third-party manufacturers, to comply with applicable regulations could result in sanctions being imposed on us, including fines, injunctions, civil penalties, application review delays, suspension or withdrawal of approvals, license revocation, import alerts, seizures or recalls of product candidates or drugs, operating restrictions and criminal prosecutions, any of which could significantly and adversely affect supplies of neffy or any of our future product candidates or drugs and harm our business and results of operations.
-Our current and anticipated future dependence upon others for the manufacture of neffy or any future product candidates or drugs marketing approval on a timely and competitive basis.
+If the FDA or a comparable foreign regulatory authority does not approve these facilities for the manufacture of neffy or any future product candidates or if it withdraws any such approval in the future, we may need to find alternative manufacturing facilities, which would significantly impact our ability to develop, obtain marketing approvals for or commercialize neffy or any future product candidates or drugs, suspension or withdrawal of approvals, license revocation, import alerts, seizures or recalls of product candidates or drugs, operating restrictions and results of operations.
+Our current and anticipated future dependence upon others for the manufacture of neffy or any future product candidates or drugs and harm our business and results of operations.
+Our current and anticipated future dependence upon others for the manufacture of neffy or any future product candidates or drugs and harm our business and results of operations.
+Our current and anticipated future dependence upon others for the manufacture of neffy or any future product candidates or drugs may adversely affect our future profit margins and our ability to commercialize neffy or